helloyukyung/open-multi-window/README.md

 ## License

 This library is distributed under the MIT License.
-For more information, refer to the LICENSE file.

 ## Contributions